 A mid-73 LWB with the welded-in 2″ piece.

 The 75 and later type LWB.

-The result of the longer swing arm is a BMW motorcycle that is far more stable.
+The longer swingarm results in a BMW motorcycle that is far more stable.
 One could load it up with more junk and still not wobble.
 The price paid is much slower handling.
-The SWB is better for solo sport riding.
-The LWB is better for two up touring with luggage.
-It is certainly possible for the LWB to wobble, but is less likely.
+The SWB is better for solo sports riding.
+The LWB is better for two-up touring with luggage.
+It is certainly possible for the LWB to wobble but is less likely.